hellogeraldblah/ICT2x01-p4-8/README.md

 `cd ICT2x01-p4-8/codar-web`
 3. Execute the following command
 `./codecept.phar run unit --coverage --coverage-html`
-\* if you encounter an error specifying insufficient permissions, you might consider using `sudo`.
+\* if you encounter insufficient permission issues, you might consider using `sudo`.

 #### Test Cases
 The challengeManagementTest file can be located at `codar-web/tests/unit/challengeManagementTest.php`.
 The test cases are as follows: